krskumarsatyam777-glitch/News-headline-sarcasm-detector/ReadMe.md

 ## Future Improvements

-- Train the model on a larger and more diverse sarcasm dataset to improve generalization across different writing styles and domains.
+- Train the model on a larger and more diverse sarcasm dataset to improve generalization across different writing styles, domains, and public figures/cultural references.
 - Extend the model to detect sarcasm in social media posts, product reviews, and conversational text.
 - Evaluate other transformer architectures such as RoBERTa and DeBERTa for performance comparison.
 - Add attention visualization or explainability techniques to better interpret model predictions.